 International clients have also turned to Michael for help expanding in the United States.
 He has assisted companies in integrating top management and other teams into new facilities in multiple states.
 He has also advised on securing incentives and grants, tax credits, and special assessment districts.
 The projects he has advised on include corporate headquarters and research and development centers.

 Michael is a leader in the Charlotte region on Asian American issues, including through his service as president of the Charlotte Taiwanese American Association.
+He also serves on the leadership team of the North Carolina Bar Association’s International Practice Section.
 He is fluent in conversational Chinese (Mandarin and Taiwanese).

 In addition, Michael is an adjunct instructor in Central Piedmont Community College's certified paralegal program.